isomerpages/enterprisesg-cpso/_suppliers/Suspensions & recalls/Suspension & recall of goods.md

 description: ""
 third_nav_title: Suspensions & recalls
 ---
-<h2>Overview </h2>
+<h2>Overview</h2>
 <p>Products that fail to comply with relevant safety regulations or pose
-a risks to consumer safety may be subject to enforcement actions, including stop-sale orders and product recalls, to protect public safety.</p>
+a risk to consumer safety may be subject to enforcement actions, including stop-sale orders and product recalls, to protect public safety.</p>
 <p>A supplier is the entity that bears primary responsibility for the supply
 of safe consumer products in Singapore.
 "Suppliers" include manufacturers,